-All epileptic medications patients were on were scaled, where 1 is the maximum dose of single drug as recommended by the British National formulary.
+All epileptic medications patients were on were scaled, where 1 is the maximum dose of single drug as recommended by the British National formulary( March 2017).
 Patients scores were added together to give an overall number and per capita calculated.

 Figure 4.
-Subjective QOL questionnaire responses from August 2017 with patients ranging from one to thirteen years post-surgery.
+Subjective QOL questionnaire responses ranging from one to thirteen years post-surgery.

 Figure 5.
 Box and whisker plot showing the difference in quality of life of those who achieved seizure freedom following and those who did not.

-Appendix 1: Engel classification score. – needs typing out.
+Appendix 1: Engel classification score.